 Go west – that has long seemed the mantra of cruise visitors to Canada, with voyages through the Inside Passage en route to awe-inspiring Alaskan shores the popular choice, often in combination with a scenic tour of Alberta and British Columbia.
-Yet, in the past couple of years, more and more cruise-goers are being seduced by the eastern promise of Quebec.
+Yet, in the past couple of years, more and more cruise-goers are being seduced by the eastern promise of Quebec city.

 There is something distinctly and beguilingly “other” about Quebec.
-English may be widely spoken and understood, but French is the sole official language, and some 85 per cent of Canada’s francophones reside in this province.
+English may be widely spoken and understood, but French is the official language, and some 85 per cent of Canada’s francophones reside in this province.
 The idiosyncrasies of Québécois – subtly yet noticeably different from European French – testify to the region’s unique colonial heritage.

-The two great metropolitan centres of Quebec – Montreal and Quebec City – make the cut in Lonely Planet’s Top 100 Cities list, the former sitting proudly in the top 20.
+The two great metropolitan centres of Quebec – Montreal and Quebec – make the cut in Lonely Planet’s Top 100 Cities list, the former sitting proudly in the top 20.

 And what a spectacular backdrop for festivities!
 Parts of Old Montreal seem lifted from the pages of a European fairy story – cobblestones and picturesque squares, Gothic spires and grand chateaux.